Irrigated Lands Regulatory Program

 All owners and operators of irrigated land used for commercial crop production must submit an electronic Notice of Intent (eNOI) to enroll their operation and all individual farms/ranches.
 In addition, owners and operators must keep the information in the eNOI complete and up-to-date.
 Growers can also view which Tier their farm is in by accessing their eNOI.

-Click here for more information and a link to the Electronic NOI Submittal and Update Tool.
+Electronic NOI Submittal and Update Tool.

 Farm/Ranch Tier Review

 Growers may request that Water Board staff review the tier assigned to their individual Farm/Ranch if the grower determines that the farmer/ranch meets the criteria for a specific tier, other than the tier that was assigned, because the tier that was assigned was based on incorrect information.